Greening your car fleet through CSR?

 What is CSR?

-Corporate Social Responsibility (CSR) is the concept of how companies voluntarily integrate social and environmental concerns into their business activities and relationships with their stakeholders.
+Corporate social responsibility is the concept of companies voluntarily integrating social and environmental concerns into their commercial activities and their relations with their stakeholders.

-Established in 2010, the ISO 26000 standard (the first international CSR standard to provide guidelines) is based on seven main principles: consumer-related issues,
+Established in 2010, the ISO 26000 standard (the first international CSR standard to propose guidelines) is based on seven main principles:consumer issues,

 • human rights,